 Enjoy restaurant-style soup in a bread bowl in this deliciously homemade version!
-Creamy potato soup fills a crusty fresh bread bowl.
+Creamy potato soup, topped with crispy bacon, crunchy chives, and cheddar cheese.
+These delicious crusty bread bowls are made with our 5 minute Artisan Bread recipe!

 My daughter has been begging for soup in a bread bowl for months.
 Now that fall is officially here, I finally said yes.
 And she told me I was the best mom in the world!